No knead pizza dough is a recipe you’ll save forever because it gives you great pizza dough results with a seriously minimum amount of effort!

 Instructions

 - Place all the dry ingredients in a bowl and mix together.
 Make a well and pour in the water and oil.
 Stir just until everything is thoroughly mixed into a slightly sticky dough.
-Cover with cling wrap and let rise for approximately 18 hours, or until doubled in size.
+Cover with cling wrap and let rise for approximately 18 hours at room temperature, or until doubled in size.

 - Find the best and easiest pizza sauce recipe here (printable recipe card below, too.)